Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

-Jayson Tatum and his Boston Celtics teammates match up versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Sunday.
+Jayson Tatum and his Boston Celtics teammates take the court versus the Miami Heat in the 2023 NBA Playoffs, at 8:30 PM ET on Tuesday.

-We're going to look at Tatum's prop bets, using stats and trends to help you make good picks.
+In this article we will dive into Tatum's prop bets, using stats to help you make good predictions.

 Jayson Tatum Prop Bets vs. the Heat